Koncker/AI-Runner/README.txt

 	- AI Mode is not flawless - Kills self if objects are not detected

 Change Log: 19.06.01
-	- Added RayCasts for better detection of objects
-	- Improved AI and Jumping mechanics
+	- Further Improved AI - Movement works better

 All rights are reserved to Vicky 'Koncker' Rajani and Pedro Assunção